wework/wework.github.io/_posts/2015-11-06-simply-secure-rails-api.markdown

 ```

 OK, here's where it starts to get interesting.
-This is basically the first part of the password that will shared between applications.
+This is the first part of the password that we will shared between applications.
 Its important to create a truly random (or as close to that as possible) key, so consult the [documentation](http://docs.ruby-lang.org/en/trunk/OpenSSL/Cipher.html#class-OpenSSL::Cipher-label-Choosing+a+key)
+to get something as secure as possible.

 ---